 Located in a small nook within a hidden alleyway tucked between Mar Mikhael and Jeitawi is a small green gate thatleads to a place where generations merge, creating a universal sense of individuality.

 The store is a combination of apartments that expanded more and more as Akl’s collection of vintage clothes grew.

 The collection of items that Akl rescues, cleans and mends has become a great source for anyone looking to develop their own style.
 People come in and style themselves or get help from one of the stylists, most of whom are Akl’s customers who she lets style at her store.
 Shoppers then do informal photoshoots that Akl posts on her ever-growing Instagram page.

 “Second-hand fashion” is the term Akl uses as she explains where her idea came from.
 She saw beauty in these items and decided to share them.

 HOME Magazine met with Akl to get a closer look into the world she’s created.

 “Seven years ago I had a small collection of vintage clothes that I kept growing in my apartment in Mar Mikhael.
 I would bring my friends over and they would try on the clothes and then they would bring their friends and then it just started.
 What could I do?
 People liked it.”

 She spoke with a dramatic, remorseful tone as she looked around at the half a dozen people running about, asking for her help every few seconds.

 What motivated you in the beginning?

-“I want them [her customers] to look good.
+“I want them to look good.
 Why is it that brands have to dictate what looks good or not?
 I love it when they start messing around and mixing items together and embracing their inner confidence.
 They look sexy and they finally know it.
 So what if they look weird or haughty, they should be proud to be themselves.”